marcosvm13/blog/_posts/q-for-functional-programmers.md

 scala> x
 val res2: Int = 3
 ```
-Despite q embraces immutability for a wide range of situations, it is clearly
+Although q embraces immutability for a wide range of situations, it is clearly
 not a pure functional language.
-It neither put the same level of pressure on
+It neither puts the same level of pressure on
 avoiding mutable state as the one exhibited by Scala.

 > A remarkably interesting q feature is that variables can be introduced at any
 > point.
 For instance the expression `x:3|y:2` introduces `y` *on the fly* and
 > just returns its value to keep going.
 We'd need two different statements to do
-> the proper in Scala, as in `var y = 2; var x = 3 || y`.
+> that in Scala, as in `var y = 2; var x = 3 || y`.

 Another important aspect from the previous snippets are the variable types.
 We
 can see that the Scala version indicates that the type of `x` is `Int`, although